• Recipes

 whisking sour cream into the bloomed cocoa powder mixture.

-Then whisk the bloomed cocoa powder into the sour cream until well combined and set it aside until later.
+Then whisk the bloomed cocoa powder into the sour cream until well combined and set it aside.

-It's important to do this step first so the chocolate mixture has time to cool slightly before you add it to the cake.
+IMPORTANT: Do this step first so the chocolate has time to cool slightly before you add it to the cake batter.

 To make this chocolate pound cake batter, we're using the creaming method of mixing, which I wrote about in my vanilla pound cake recipe.
-You can read more about it in detail in that post because it's basically the same process here up until we add the chocolate sour cream mixture.
+You can read more about it in detail in that post because it's basically the same process up until adding the chocolate sour cream mixture.

 one egg added to the creamed butter and sugar in the bowl.